 - Cultural Performance with pōwhiri

-- Practical activities, such as learning waiata, kite making, art, craft and technology activities, traditional games and re-enacting parts of historic events.
+- Practical activities, such as learning waiata, art, craft and technology activities, traditional games and re-enacting parts of historic events.

 The Education Experience is for all NZ student/youth groups Y1-13 wishing to visit the Waitangi Treaty Grounds.